 Win Rate vs Profitability: Why They're Not the Same

-Last updated: 2026-05-29 ยท Reviewed by the editorial team
+Last updated: 2026-06-20 · Reviewed by the editorial team

 Key takeaways

 The missing piece is size.
-Win rate counts how often you win, but it says nothing about how much you win or lose each time.
-A trader who wins 9 times out of 10 looks impressive until you learn that each win is small and the single loss is enormous.
-Conversely, a trader who loses more often than they win can be solidly profitable if the wins are several times larger than the losses.
+A trader who wins 9 out of 10 trades might look impressive until you learn that each win is small and the single loss is large.
+Conversely, a trader who loses more often than they win can be solidly ahead over time if their wins are several times larger than their losses.
+Signal providers frequently advertise claimed win rates in their marketing because the number is easy to present and hard to contextualise.
+The figure that actually determines profitability is expectancy, which combines win rate with the size of wins and losses.

-How expectancy ties win rate and trade size together
+How expectancy ties win rate and trade size together — and what costs do to it

 A low win rate that is still profitable